fredgibbs/cedar/docs/guides/terminal.md

 If sharing the report via OneDrive, use the --output-format flag set to aspx; otherwise use html (default).

+---

 ## FORECASTING
 See the separate forecasting guide

+---

 ## GRADEBOOK

 ### How can I see what grades students are getting in a course?
 `Rscript cedar.R -f gradebook -c 'MATH 1220'`

+---

 ## HEADCOUNT
 Because there is not much filtering available, probably most useful for creating CSV files.

-#### How do I track numbers of students historically in a given program?
+### How do I track numbers of students in a program?
 `Rscript cedar.R -f headcount -d ECON`

+Rscript cedar.R -f headcount -d

-How do I get just grad and undergrad headcount totals for a department?
+How do I get headcount totals for a department based on first major, second major, etc?

-Rscript cedar.R -f headcount -d ECON -a level
+Rscript cedar.R -f headcount -d ECON --group_cols level

-How can I see headcounts across the College?

-Rscript cedar.R -f headcount -a level –t 202480
+---

 ## LOOKOUT
 Lookout reports what courses students are taking along with a given course, as well as courses taken beforehand and courses they go into afterwards.

 `Rscript cedar.R -f lookout -c 'MATH 1130'`

+---

 ## ROLLCALL